-Yet the recent controversies and negative press bring into question just how long
+Yet the recent controversies and negative press bring into question just how long companies can withstand turmoil and negative coverage before partners sour and sales falter.

 "I absolutely think that any sort of confusion in the marketplace affects partners.
 When you say, 'Here's this 3Com product,' they say, 'Didn't I just read about 3Com?
 Aren't they being sold to a Chinese company?
 All people heard was 'Chinese,' 'sold,' 'bad.'
 They only hear three or four things," said Andrew Plato, president of Anitian Enterprise Security, a Beaverton, Ore.-based 3Com partner.
 "Maybe it's not a huge hit, but it could be significant" eventually, he said.